swup/docs/src/docs/other/minimal-reproduction.md

 # How to Create a Minimal Reproduction

 The swup maintainers may ask you to create a "minimal reproduction" or "reduced test case" when asking for help or reporting an issue.

-This page explains what that is and how it lets you get help faster.
+**Issues without a reproduction may be temporarily closed**.
+Here's why:

+## Why you should create a minimal reproduction

+Providing a minimal reproduction means **everyone puts in a fair amount of effort**.

+By creating a minimal reproduction, you enable us to:

+- Fix your bug faster
+- Work on your feature request faster
+- Confirm the cause of the behavior

 ## What is a minimal reproduction?